ava-labs/avalanche-docs/docs/specs/blueberry-changes.md

 - ParentID
 - Height
-- Time
+- _Time_

 So the two main differences with respect to Apricot are:

 - _AddValidatorTx_, _AddDelegatorTx_, _AddSubnetValidatorTx_ are included into Standard Blocks rather than Proposal Blocks so that they don't need to be voted on (i.e. followed by a Commit/Abort Block).
-- New Transaction types: _TransformSubnetTx_, _AddPermissionlessValidatorTx_, _AddPermissionlessDelegatorTx_, and _RemoveSubnetValidatorTx_ have been added into Standard Blocks.
+- New Transaction types: _RemoveSubnetValidatorTx_, _TransformSubnetTx_, _AddPermissionlessValidatorTx_, and _AddPermissionlessDelegatorTx_ have been added into Standard Blocks.
 - Block timestamp is explicitly serialized into block header, to allow chain time update.

 ### New Transactions